 patients with appointments only.
 Visitors must be screened by entrance screening staff.
 If you do not receive a PASS screen, you will still be allowed to enter, but you may be asked take extra precautions to get to your appointment safely.

-COVID-19 Visitor Guidelines page for the most current information.
+COVID-19 Visitor Guidelines page for the most current information on who is allowed in the hospital.

 When you enter the hospital, you will be asked to sanitize your hands after answering the screening questions.
 Hand sanitizer is provided at the doors.Please note, gloves are not a substitute for hand hygiene.
 If you are wearing gloves, you will be asked to remove your gloves and apply hand sanitizer.